-The first official FIBA 3x3 event was held in 2010 at the Youth Olympic Games in Singapore and on June 9, 2017, 3x3 was added to the Olympic Programme, beginning with the Tokyo 2020 Games.
-It will now feature at the delayed 2021 Olympics in Japan.
+The first official FIBA 3x3 event was held in 2010 at the Youth Olympic Games in Singapore and on June 9, 2017, 3x3 was added to the Olympic Programme, beginning with the delayed Tokyo 2020 Games.

 In summer 2022 Birmingham will witness the quickfire thrills of the smaller format in full effect.

 The flag for the sport in the UK has been carried in recent years by organisations such as Ball Out, Bridport 3x3 and George Goldstone Charity 3x3.